 2) Compatibility and interoperability: Do the operational community proposals work together in a single proposal?
 Do they suggest any incompatible arrangements where compatibility appears to be required?
 Is the handling of any conflicting overlaps between the functions resolved in a workable manner?

 The three OCs have different views on who should be responsible for the IANA Functions Operator (IFO) after the transition.
 With the PTI construct and the SLAs a viable solution seems having been found.
 But this still contains a potential of future conflicts in particular with regards to the separability.
-This should be clarified in more detail during the implementation phase.
+This should be clarified before moving to the implementation phase, although refinement may be feasible at that later stage.

 3) Accountability: Do the operational community proposals together include appropriate and properly supported independent accountability mechanisms for running the IANA functions?
 Are there any gaps in overall accountability under the single proposal?